 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-In 2016, there was an estimated number of 29,200 jobs in the United States for Special Education Preschool Teacher.
+There were about 29,200 jobs for Special Education Preschool Teacher in 2016 (in the United States).
 New jobs are being produced at a rate of 11.3% which is above the national average.
 The Bureau of Labor Statistics predicts 3,300 new jobs for Special Education Preschool Teacher by 2026.
-The BLS estimates 2,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 2,500 job openings in this field each year.

 The states with the most job growth for Special Education Preschool Teacher are Colorado, New Jersey, and Arkansas.
 Watch out if you plan on working in Wyoming, Vermont, or South Dakota.
 These states have the worst job growth for this type of profession.

-How Much Does a Special Education Preschool Teacher Make?
+What is the Average Salary of a Special Education Preschool Teacher

 Special Education Preschool Teachers who work in Oregon, Rhode Island, or New York, make the highest salaries.

-How much do Special Education Preschool Teachers make in different U.S. states?
+How much do Special Education Preschool Teachers make in each U.S. state?